syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 ### HyperlinkMouseOver Event

-We can acquire the details of the hyperlink which is hovered in the PDF file using the `HyperlinkMouseOverEventArgs` in the `HyperlinkMouseOver` event.
+You can acquire the details of the hyperlink which is hovered in the PDF file by using the `HyperlinkMouseOverEventArgs` in the `HyperlinkMouseOver` event.
-Please refer the below example for more details.
+Please refer to the below example for more details.

 {% tabs %}
 {% highlight c# %}